There are no items in your bag at this time.

 The downside?
 Homemade peel-off charcoal masks (sometimes called “blackhead” masks) have become popular, but some of them are actually downright scary for skin because they include an adhesive base made with glue, or even worse, superglue!
 Not surprisingly, this is terribly harmful to skin, and people have taken to the Internet to post videos of how painful they are to pull off.

 The upside?
-Gentle peel-off masks are fine for occasional use—but don’t hurt your skin with peel-off masks that require aggressive pulling because those will aggravate and stretch skin.
+Gentle peel-off masks are fine for occasional use—but don’t hurt your skin with peel-off masks that contain polyvinyl alcohol in high concentrations and require aggressive pulling because those will aggravate and stretch skin.

 What are they known for?
 Brightening masks are intended to improve the appearance of uneven skin tone and bring radiance to a dull complexion.
 The best of them include concentrated combinations of effective brightening ingredients, such as arbutin, licorice, bearberry, and niacinamide.